-Modern medicine can often cure the body but not necessarily heal the spirit.
+Modern medicine can – in some instances – cure the body, but it doesn’t necessarily heal the spirit.

 When we walk through a doorway, we don’t always know where it’s going to lead.
 Walking through a doorway requires trust – trust in life itself.
 Trust that life wants to sustain life.
 That life is a constant movement towards balance and wholeness.

 Disease isn’t a comfortable place.
 It can be a frightening place.
 But it can also be a comforting place.
 It can give us permission to finally listen to our needs.
 To stop and reflect.
 To decide what’s truly important.
 To live a more fulfilling and meaningful life.

 I invite you to regard dis-ease as a doorway to a greater appreciation of life.
 A doorway to deeper connections with others.
 A doorway to discovery.
 A doorway to a healthier world – not just a healthier you.
 I don’t know exactly what you’ll discover.
 I only know you have to walk through the doorway to discover it.

 I’ve encountered several daunting doorways along my life path.
 I shared my mother’s journey with lung cancer and now my father’s adventure with dementia.
 I’ve also been on my own healing trajectory which took me beyond my training as a medical doctor.
 I therefore speak and write from a personal as well as professional perspective to share with you how healing can happen.

 Healing means different things to different people.
 Whether it’s curing a specific illness, having more energy, being able to forgive, lifting yourself out of depression, shedding excess body fat or feeling good in your own skin.
 It all starts with listening to your body, your heart and your soul (however you define ‘your soul’) and working with, not against, your deepest values and needs.